84-yr-old activist Stan Swamy dies in hospital waiting for bail | Law-Order

 The doctor said Swamy had recovered from COVID-19, but had lung complications, and was also a known case of Parkinson's disease. ''A possible combination of these led to septicemia,'' Dr D'Souza told the HC.

-Offering condolences to Desai, the bench said, "We are all very shocked.
+Offering condolences to Desai, the bench said, “We are all very shocked.
 What to now say further?
 We appreciate your efforts.
 You made him (Swamy) agree to get admitted to the hospital and he got the best medical treatment.
-Unfortunately, he could not survive."
-Swamy was first lodged in the Taloja prison hospital in neighbouring Navi Mumbai as an undertrial since his arrest in October 2020.
-After the HC's orders, he was shifted to the Holy Family Hospital in May this year.
-The cost of his treatment there was being borne by his associates.
+Unfortunately, he could not survive.”
+Arrested by the NIA on October 8, 2020 from Ranchi, Swamy was charged by the Central agency for criminal conspiracy, and waging war against the country under provisions of the IPC.
+He was also charged under various sections of the UAPA for supporting and raising funds for terrorist organisations.

-Swamy had refused admission to the J J Hospital and had said if things continued the way they were, he ''would die soon''.
-"I would rather suffer, possibly die very soon, if this were to go on.
-My deterioration is more powerful than the small tablets that the J J Hospital gives me," he had told the court.
+In November, Swamy, who suffered from advanced stages of Parkinson's disease and several other ailments, made three applications before the special NIA court, seeking directions to the NIA to provide him with a sipper and straw to help him eat. ''I cannot hold a glass as my hands are unsteady due to Parkinson's,'' Swamy had said in his application.

-He had said he wished to go to Ranchi to be among his people.
+The NIA had asked for four weeks to respond to Swamy's request.

 The police had claimed the conclave was organised by people with alleged Maoist links.